aehoppe/Lab2/WRITEUP.md

 - tests (serial to parallel, parallel to serial)
 - Test bench strategy

+The test strategy for the shift register was to do a lean, quick validation that it worked the way we expected, and as long as we controlled how it was being used it wouldn't get into any problematic states.
+There were two main sections to the test: parallel load testing and regular serial shift behavior.
+We started by shifting in some data and then asserting a parallel load at the same time as one of the shift ins, and verifying that the parallel load took precedence.
+For the serial tests, we shifted in all ones, then shifted in all zeros.
+We verified that the parallel readout and the serial output were valid at every step of this process.

 ## Midpoint FPGA Implementation

 We tested the intermediate input conditioner/shift register device by uploading it to an FPGA with LED outputs.
 Serial and parallel inputs and outputs all worked as expected.